sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/02-basic-knowledge-exercise.md

 ### Question 1

-Print 1 to 10 using ++ operator
+Print numbers from 1 to 10 using the ++ operator.

 ### Question 2

-Print 10 to 1 using -- operator
+Print numbers from 10 to 1 using the -- operator.

 ### Question 3

-Check output of following in console
+Check the output of the following expressions in the console:

 - 1+1
 - 1+200